GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

     Default is `1`, if there are are groups within the regular expression for the `@PLUGIN@.commentlink` comment link, and the default is `0`, if there are no such groups.

+<a name="common-config-dummyIssuePattern">`@PLUGIN@.dummyIssuePattern`
+:   Pattern which can be specified to match a dummy issue.

+    This setting is useful to bypass the MANDATORY check for commits matching a specific pattern.

 [Back to @PLUGIN@ documentation index][index]